flosean/JAFaR/README.md

 * one main base module
 * one "diversity" daughterboard (optional)

-it's also possibile to use an SPI-OLED display and use the module as standalone RX.
+it's also possible to use an SPI-OLED display and use the module as standalone RX.

 ##Table of contents
 * [Main module](#main-module)